 Where to Report an Accessible Canada Act Violation

-Federal public servants should continue to file complaints due to an ACA violation with the Federal Public Sector Labour Relations Employment Board.
+Federal public servants should continue to file complaints due to an ACA violation with the Federal Public Sector Labour Relations and Employment Board.

 Remedies for complaints include:

-- Reimbursement of expense and lost wages
+- Reimbursement of expenses and lost wages

 - Compensation for pain and suffering